ULHPC/ulhpc-docs/docs/environment/modules.md

 Lmod is automatically replacing "env/release/default" with "env/development/2023b".
 ```
 The command informs us that the `default` software set was replaces with the `2023b` software set from the `development` category.
-The modules setting the environment are [sticky](https://lmod.readthedocs.io/en/latest/240_sticky_modules.html) modules, meaning that you can only unload/purge them with the `--force` flag:
+The meta-modules configuring the environment are [sticky](https://lmod.readthedocs.io/en/latest/240_sticky_modules.html) modules, meaning that you can only unload/purge them with the `--force` flag:
 ```console
 $ module unload env/development/2023b
 The following modules were not unloaded: